-FireAngel Smart RF smoke alarms (including the FireAngel Specification range) use Multi-Sensor technology used by over 90% of the Fire and Rescue Service.
+FireAngel Smart RF smoke alarms (including the FireAngel Specification range) use Multi-Sensor technology, the trusted technology fitted by UK Fire & Rescue Services since 2007.
 To find out more about our technologies and products available, please see the FireAngel product guide.

 FireAngel has mixed system capability, allowing for the interlinking of battery and mains alarms.

 Just one mains powered Smart RF enabled alarm is required to adapt an established hardwired interconnected system to communicate to other FireAngel wireless products.
 It also allows you to connect separate hardwire, interconnected networks, into one network by adding just one Smart RF enabled alarm to each section.

 As Smart RF interlinks alarms via radio-frequency, you do not need to feed the wiring from one alarm to another.
 This can be a very time consuming process, and can cause problems with tenants not wanting trunking running up walls and across ceilings.
 There is no need to lift floorboards either.
 As a result, your damage claims to floors, carpets and decoration are minimised – if not eliminated.